 To make it, you will need a 5.3 ounce container of yogurt.
-You can use a dairy Greek yogurt, or any number of yogurt alternatives, including options made from almond milk or coconut milk.
+You can use a plant-based Greek yogurt, or (e.g., made from almond milk, coconut milk, or oat milk.
 If you have a larger container of yogurt, you will need approximately 2/3 cup (150 mL).

 To keep things simple, opt for a pre-sweetened yogurt.
 If using a plain yogurt, simply add the sweetener of your choice.
 If following a keto diet, use a ketogenic-friendly sweetener (liquid or granular).